dynamiqs/dynamiqs/docs/tutorials/open-system.md

 ^^Time complexity^^: $O(n^6)$ (complexity of computing the $n^2\times n^2$ Liouvillian matrix exponential[^3]).
 [^3]: Computing a matrix exponential requires a few matrix multiplications, and the time complexity of multiplying two dense matrices of size $n\times n$ is $\mathcal{O(n^3)}$.

-For large Hilbert space sizes, the time complexity of computing the matrix exponential is often prohibitive, hence the need for other methods such as the ones we now describe.
+For large Hilbert space sizes, the time complexity of computing the matrix exponential is often prohibitive, hence the need for other methods such as the ones we now describe below.

 ### Integrating the ODE